maebug/Kolo/FineTuningGuide.md

   - Sets the maximum number of tokens the model will process in a single input sequence.

   - A longer sequence can capture more context but may increase memory usage and computational load.
 Adjust this parameter carefully, especially with very long texts, to avoid truncation or memory requirements.

+  - Ensure that your sequence length is set high enough to accommodate your longest prompt.
+If the prompt exceeds the specified MaxSeqLength, it will be truncated.
+As a general guideline, one token is roughly equivalent to a 4-letter word.

 - **WarmupSteps:**